qe201020335/BeatTogether-DockerCompose/README.md

 `dedicated.json`
 ```
 {
-  "Node": {
+  "ServerConfiguration": {
-    "HostName": "192.168.1.250",         // public ip for game clients to connect to
+    "HostEndpoint": "192.168.1.250",     // public ip for game clients to connect to
-    "BasePort": 30000,                   // the ports for individual lobbies start here
+    "BasePort": 30000,                   // the port for individual lobbies starts here
     "MaximumSlots": 10000                // max number of lobbies
   },
   "Serilog": {